Americas Got Talent Season 12 Episode 3: Preview June 13, 2017, Schedule

-America’s Got Talent Season 12, Episode 3 is coming up, with judges Mel B., Howie Mandel, Heidi Klum and Simon Cowell waiting to send contestants through to the next round in a show that airs next at 8 p.m.
-ET Tuesday, June 13.
+America’s Got Talent Season 12, Episode 3 is coming up on Tuesday, with judges Mel B., Howie Mandel, Heidi Klum and Simon Cowell waiting to pick the best of the contestants and send them through to the next round in a show that airs next at 8 p.m.
+ET on June 13.

 Both are still receiving praise and notes of inspiration on social media.